 I was traumatised after Bertie’s birth.
 I’d replay the horror of events of the 26th and 27th January 2013 over and over in my mind.
 At the time I swore I’d never be brave enough to go through it again, fortunately time took the edge off the memories.
 And discovering hypnobirthing enabled me to have a wonderful, empowered birth with Woody which helped heal me emotionally.

 But I was lucky.
-Many people live long term with Post Traumatic Stress Disorder after having babies which is why Emma Svanberg aka @mumologist, a Clinical Psychologist and Hypnobirthing teacher, is committed to raise awareness and support for Birth Trauma:
+Many people live long term with Post Traumatic Stress Disorder after having babies which is why Emma Svanberg aka @mumologist, a Clinical Psychologist and Hypnobirthing teacher, is committed to raising awareness and support for Birth Trauma.

 • What links traumatic births is that, at some point during the process, you felt severely threatened and unsafe or you felt that your baby was unsafe – and you experienced the helplessness, fear and horror that goes along with that.

 • Research into the amount of women suffering from symptoms of PTSD after birth have ranged from 1% to 17%.
 However, women are frequently misdiagnosed with postnatal depression – and we know that many women won’t seek help at all, so it’s hard to know how many women actually feel that their birth has traumatised them.